hirokoymj-new/Udemy/18_ConstructorPattern1.md

 - `new` keyword
 - instance
 - inheritance
-- An instance can share same prototype and the function from constructor.

-**8/24 updates**
 - The mimic concept of `class` in other language ==  **function constructor**
 - all objects in javascript have a **prototype property**.
-- They all share the same prototype and the function.
 - When we need to create multiple instances, a class concept is very useful.